perladvent/perldotcom/_pub_2003_07_08_mod_perl.md

 ### Authentication Providers in Apache 2.1

-While in Apache 2.0 module writers were responsible for a large portion of the authentication logic—calling routines to parse and set authentication headers, digging out the user from the request record, and so on — the new authentication mechanism in Apache 2.1 delegates all HTTP and RFC logic out to two standard modules. `mod_auth_basic` handles Basic authentication and is enabled in the default Apache build.
+While in Apache 2.0 module writers were responsible for a large portion of the authentication logicâ€”calling routines to parse and set authentication headers, digging out the user from the request record, and so on â€” the new authentication mechanism in Apache 2.1 delegates all HTTP and RFC logic out to two standard modules. `mod_auth_basic` handles Basic authentication and is enabled in the default Apache build.
 The standard `mod_auth_digest`, not enabled by default, handles the very complex world of Digest authentication.
 Regardless of the authentication scheme you choose to support, these modules are responsible for the details of parsing and interpreting the incoming request headers, as well as generating properly formatted response headers.

 Of course, managing authentication on an HTTP level is only part of the story.
 What `mod_auth_basic` and `mod_auth_digest` leave behind is the job of digging out the server-side credentials and matching them to their incoming counterpart.
 Enter authentication providers.